-On this page I’ve tried to create a comprihensive list of the paintings an camouflages utilized by the VVS, the soviet air force in the period leading up to the second world war to a bit thereafter.
+On this page I’ve tried to create a comprehensive list of the paintings, camouflages and markings utilized by the VVS, the soviet air force in the period leading up to the second world war to a bit thereafter.
 It is based mostly around the research of Mikhail Orlov.
 Even though I’ve tried to create this list carefully, mistakes are possible.

-Prior to second world war, or Great Patriotic War as the Russians call it, a few old systems were still in use on older planes, namely “A”, “AEh” and “AE”.
+Prior to second world war, or Great Patriotic War as the Soviets called it, a few old systems were still in use on older planes, namely “A”, “AEh” and “AE”.
 When the war broke out in June 1941 they were already abandoned for the AMT system.

 Relevant Government Institutions